 Former Fond du Lac Dock Spider Ryan Loutos Debuts with the Cardinals

-FOND DU LAC, WI - Former Fond du Lac Dock Spider Ryan Loutos made his Major League debut for the St. Louis Cardinals on Saturday, June 1, 2024.
-Loutos is the 354th former Northwoods League player to reach the Major League level and the third former Dock Spider, joining Nick Fortes of the Miami Marlins and Victor Scott of the Cardinals.
+Rochester, Minn. - Former Fond du Lac Dock Spider Ryan Loutos made his Major League debut for the St. Louis Cardinals on Saturday, June 1, 2024.
+Loutos is the 354th former Northwoods League player to reach the Major League level.

-Prior to his callup to St. Louis, Loutos had appeared in 13 games for Memphis and went 1-0 with a 1.72 ERA and 18 strikeouts over 15.2 innings while notching four saves.
-In his Major League debut against the Philadelphia Phillies, Loutos entered the game in relief in the eighth inning and pitched 1.0 scoreless innings while allowing only one hit.
+Prior to his callup to the Cardinals Loutos had appeared in 13 games in Memphis and was 1-0 with a 1.72 ERA and 18 strikeouts in 15.2 innings.
+He also had four saves.
+In his Major League debut against the Philadelphia Phillies, Loutos entered the game in relief in the 8th inning and pitched 1.0 innings allowing no runs on one hit.

-The Dock Spiders are currently in their eighth season of Northwoods League play and have a number of ticket packages and group options currently available at dockspiders.com or by calling the ticket office at (920) 907-9833.

 • Discuss this story on the Northwoods League message board...